dms-view/dms-view.github.io/tutorial.md

 The data section at the top of the page has three panels: the site panel, the mutation panel, and the protein structure panel.
 The site panel dot plot shows a summary value for each site in the experiment.
-When sites are selected, the mutation panel logoplot shows individual mutations at that site and the site is highlighted on the protein structure.
+When sites are selected, the individual mutation values are shown in the the mutation panel logoplot and the site is highlighted on the protein structure.
 You can change the data file or protein structure using the URL form fields above the panels.

 The metadata section is at the bottom of the page.